-At Eaton John Overbey, we resolve challenging family law problems and guide our clients through the legal process in the most positive manner possible.
+At Eaton Law, we resolve challenging family law problems and guide our clients through the legal process in the most positive manner possible.
 Our strategic, aggressive approach focuses on resolving family law problems in a way that enables our clients to move forward in life from the strongest position possible.
-Your Wausau divorce lawyer can provide representation in a variety of family law matters, including:
+Your Wausau divorce lawyer can provide representation in a variety of matters.

-In representing you, your Wausau divorce lawyer will focus on your future and the protection of your rights.
+In representing you, your divorce lawyer will focus on your future and the protection of your rights.
 We want to help you achieve a better life for you and your family.
-For a confidential discussion of your family law matter, contact a Wausau divorce lawyer.